 If you are debugging your code, send over the exact path to the code including line numbers, i.e.

-If a system is behaving in an unexpected way, capture a short recording of the issue and send it over.
+If a system is behaving unexpectedly, capture a short recording of the issue and send it over.
 Here are some of the GIF recorders that I have used:

 Don’t spam them a bunch of screenshots or long recordings that can be super confusing and rude.
 One final caveat here is to always keep sensitive information in mind.

 Do not repeat the same questions over and over again.
-Nothing is more frustrating to a person offering help than having to repeat it again.
+Nothing is more frustrating to a person offering help than having to repeat it.